 Streets in Practice Area

 There are 3 steps in the registration process.
 Please ensure that you complete all steps.

 1 and 2 Patient Registration Questionnaire and GMS1 Form

 - Please email us firstname.lastname@example.org to get the patient registration questionnaire and GMS1 form (required by the Lambeth CCG), or call in and pick them up.
+We need to know your full current address before we give / email you any forms.
 As it can take a minimum of six weeks for your records to be transferred to us, we ask some important questions about your past medical history as well as data about ethnicity required by the local health authority (NHS South East London) to ensure fair access.

 3 Proof of Address